bubblecloud/ilves/README.md

 Ilves
 =====

 Ilves is a lean Java web development kit.
-Demo is available at:
+Demo is available at Heroku:

 http://ilves.herokuapp.com/